Obstetric Hemorrhage Initiative

 Multi Hospital Collaborative

-We plan to achieve improvements in maternal outcomes related to hemorrhage by implementing best practice guidelines as developed by the OHI Work Group.
-Hospitals and providers will be better prepared to assess for hemorrhage risks, prepare for and manage obstetrical hemorrhage in earlier stages, and measure their results.
-The FPQC will help Collaborative participants meet OHI goals by sharing the best available scientific knowledge, teaching and applying methods for organizational change, involving experienced hospital experts, and sharing participating hospital experiences, challenges, and successes.
+Hospitals and providers participating in the OHI will be better prepared to assess for hemorrhage risks, prepare for and manage obstetrical hemorrhage in earlier stages, and measure their results.
+The FPQC helps Collaborative participants meet OHI goals by sharing the best available scientific knowledge, teaching and applying methods for organizational change, involving experienced hospital experts, and sharing participating hospital experiences, challenges, and successes.

-Strategies will be adaptable to all hospital settings and recognize that some facilities will not have the necessary equipment or trained professionals to utilize some of the higher technology or complex procedures and guidelines.
-There will be core elements that are recommended in a priority order to be included in all locations, including participation in data collection for core metrics.
-Each facility can either adopt an existing set of protocols or guidelines and tools or develop/adapt protocols or guidelines and tools using the evidence based elements.
-A toolbox of materials to assist with implementation will be provided.
-Collaborative hospitals will learn improvement strategies that include establishing goals and methods to develop, and test and implement changes to their systems.
+Strategies are adaptable to all hospital settings and recognize that some facilities do not have the necessary equipment or trained professionals to utilize some of the higher technology or complex procedures and guidelines.
+There are core elements that are recommended in a priority order to be included in all locations, including participation in data collection for core metrics.
+Each facility either adopts an existing set of protocols or guidelines and tools or develop/adapts protocols or guidelines and tools using the evidence based elements.
+Collaborative hospitals learn improvement strategies that include establishing goals and methods to develop, and test and implement changes to their systems.